4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/simple_app.rst

     print("Hello, World!")

-The `requirements.txt` file includes all the application dependencies.
+The `requirements.txt` specifies which Python packages are required to run the application.
 Open this file and enter the following content:

 ::

     numpy
     pandas

-EngineRoom applications does not require a `README.md` file.
-But we recommend to include it anyway, and provide a description of the application and how it should be used.
-Open the file and enter the following content:
+The `README.md` file should contain a description of the application and information about how to use it.
+This file is not required by EngineRoom, but it is considered good practice to include it in the project folder.
+Open the file and enter the following
+content:

 ::